What Is the Plastic Piece Above the Tire Called?

 At a Glance

-| Tools Needed | Trim clip remover, flat screwdriver, Phillips screwdriver, Torx bit or socket set, replacement clips, gloves, wheel chocks, and jack stands if the vehicle must be lifted |
+| Tools Needed | Common tools include a trim clip remover, flat screwdriver, Phillips screwdriver, Torx bit or socket set, replacement clips, gloves, wheel chocks, and properly rated jack stands if the vehicle must be lifted. |

 What the Plastic Piece Above the Tire Is Called